rymane/katacoda-scenarios/CI/step4.md

 ##### Jest keywords

-`describe(name, fn)` - Groups together several related tests.
+- `describe(name, fn)`: Groups together several related tests.
 The first argument defines the group's name, and the second is a function including tests.

-`expect(value)` - Used to test a value.
+- `expect(value)`: Used to test a value.
 Expect should be used along with a function that asserts something about the value.
 For instance, one could use the `toEqual` function like so `expect(value).toEqual(value2)` to check equality between value and value2.

-`it(name, fn, timeout?)` - Runs a test.
+- `it(name, fn, timeout?)`: Runs a test.
 The first argument defines the test's name.
 The second is a function that contains the expectations to test.
 The third (optional) is a timeout, specifying how long to wait before aborting (default: 5 milliseconds).

-`toHaveProperty(keyPath, value?)` - Used to check if a property at the provided reference `keyPath` exists for an object.
+- `toHaveProperty(keyPath, value?)`: Used to check if a property at the provided reference `keyPath` exists for an object.
 The second (optional) argument can be used to compare the received property value.

-`toEqual(value)` - Used to compare all properties of object instances (checks deep equality).
+- `toEqual(value)`: Used to compare all properties of object instances (checks deep equality).

 The Jest API covers much more functionality than is included in this tutorial.
 Explore the [Jest documentation](https://jestjs.io/docs/api) if you are curious.

 #### Let's write som more tests!

 Click on `Copy to Editor` below to add the following three tests to the file `api.test.js`.
-You can also manually copy the content and paste it where the comment `//new-tests` is located.
+You can also do this manually by copying the content and paste it where the comment `//new-tests` is located.

 <pre class="file" data-filename="server/tests/api.test.js" data-target="insert" data-marker="//new-tests">
   it('add todo with invalid characters in name', async () => {